sezangel/BPDA-Code-Dataset/Readme.md

 This is the code and dataset of BPDA.

-Due to space limitations, the dataset will also be uploaded to google cloud drive.
+Due to space limitations, the dataset will be uploaded to google cloud drive.

 We have selected some of the manufactured dataset mentioned in the paper for presentation, at the following link (https://drive.google.com/drive/folders/1jORzrHZtnxsnt2jBW3rEeZRGrjRzrVCJ?usp=sharing, https://drive.google.com/drive/folders/1siuNccnOGUW4tBD6SSmdRUbpY_cafpEp?usp=sharing).